mitmedialab/FutureLaw/README.md

 * Additional articles and readings will be available for download from the MIT Stellar web site or otherwise online.

+### Office Hours:

+Students are expected to meet at least twice as individuals or as proto-teams with one or more of the instructors outside of class.

+### Grading:

+Grades will be issued based on the following criteria:

+*  Final Group Project: 40%
+*  Class Participation 25% (in-class, online community, helping peers)
+*  Advisor Engagement 10%
+*  Idea Pitch: 15%
+*  Group Peer Evaluation 10%

 --------------------------------------------------------------